tum-gis/3dcitydb-docker-postgis/README.md

 <a name="how-to-run-the-3dcitydb-docker-image"></a>
 ## How to run the 3DCityDB Docker image
-Below some examples on how to run the 3DCityDB Docker image on an Ubuntu system are given.
-By *running* an image, a *container* is created from it.
+Below some examples on how to run the 3DCityDB Docker image are given.
+By *running* an image with [`docker run`](https://docs.docker.com/engine/reference/commandline/run/), a *container* is created from it.
 To get familiar with the terms *image* and *container* take a look at the [official Docker documentation](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/).

-The `-p <host port:docker port>` switch of the `docker run` command allows you to specify on which port the 3DCityDB instance will listen on your host system.
-For instance, use `-p 1234:5432` if you want to access the database instance on port *1234* of the system hosting the Docker container.

 <a name="parameter-overview"></a>
 ### Parameter overview
+The `-p <host port:docker port>` switch of the [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) command allows you to specify on which port the 3DCityDB instance will listen on your host system.
+For instance, use `-p 1234:5432` if you want to access the database instance on port *1234* of the system hosting the Docker container.

 To run the 3DCityDB Docker image you need to adapt the environment variables specifying the EPSG code (*SRSNO*), the spatial reference system name (*SRSNAME*) and the database name (*CITYDBNAME*) according to your needs.
 The table below gives an overview on the currently available configuration parameters.